iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 12 - Rotate Angle Finished Response

-Response to Rotate Angle packet sent after robot has finished rotating.
+Response to Rotate Angle packet sent after robot has finished rotating or interrupted by a new movement command.

 <table>
   <tr>